"The Sausage Ghost" is one of the enduring and haunting stories of the French Quarter, based on the Henry Moity case of the New Orleans trunk murders.

-Combining multiple colors on a single wall to create an ombre effect can seem daunting, but with a little advice you can create an impressive accent wall in any room.
+Combining multiple colors on one wall for an ombre effect can seem daunting, but with this advice, you can create a great accent wall in any room.

 Instead of a very complicated series of folds and creases, 3d (or modular) origami as one basic set of folds that you combine to make all kinds of models- click for detailed instructions with photos!